Tracks and Delivery Methods

 Residential (100% in-person)

 A fully in-person master’s program.
 Students in the residential program take all courses on Purdue’s West Lafayette campus and can engage fully in University life.
 Students may enroll as either a full-time or part-time student.
 Full-time students complete their degree program within two-years while part-time students typically take three years.
 This delivery method works well for individuals who can dedicate time to in-person campus courses while balancing other requirements.
-The residential program is fully developed to cover all requirements for both concentration areas in Health Statistics and Family and Community Health.
+The residential program is fully developed to cover all requirements for both concentration areas in Biostatistics and Family and Community Health.

 Online (100% online)